 become discolored, and/or

-While not related directly to the surgical light, the attached arm suspension and booms play a significant role in the final user ability.
+While not related directly to the ceiling surgical light, the attached arm suspension and booms play a significant role in the final user ability.

 Poor initial planning can lead to unforeseen problems with trajectories of the boom arms, and therefore limit the rotational axis and positioning of the lights.